samantarayprasantkumar/Project-Info-Spreading/README.md

 Statistical parameter:

 Let X be the person of interest.
-Y_i are his friends, Zyi the friends of Yi.
+Y<sup>i<\sub> are his friends, Zyi the friends of Yi.